goncalves-lab/waddR/README.md

 ## Using `waddR`

-### Wasserstein Distance functions
+### 2-Wasserstein distance functions

-The 2-Wasserstein distance is a metric to describe the distance between two distributions, representing two diferent conditions A and B. This package specifically considers the squared 2-Wasserstein distance d := W^2 which offers a decomposition into location, size, and shape terms.
+The 2-Wasserstein distance is a metric to quantify the distance between two distributions, representing two different conditions A and B. The `waddR` package specifically considers the squared 2-Wasserstein distance, which offers a decomposition into location, size, and shape terms, thus providing a characterization of potential differences.

-The package `waddR` offers three functions to calculate the 2-Wasserstein distance, all of which are implemented in Cpp and exported to R with Rcpp for better performance.
+The `waddR` package offers three functions to calculate the 2-Wasserstein distance, which are implemented in C++ and exported to R with Rcpp for faster computation.
-The function `wasserstein_metric` is a Cpp reimplementation of the function `wasserstein1d` from the package `transport` and offers the most exact results.
+The function `wasserstein_metric` is a C++ reimplementation of the function `wasserstein1d` from the R package `transport`.
 The functions `squared_wass_approx` and `squared_wass_decomp` compute
-approximations of the squared 2-Wasserstein distance with `squared_wass_decomp` also returning the decomosition terms for location, size, and shape.
+approximations of the squared 2-Wasserstein distance, with `squared_wass_decomp` also returning the decomposition terms for location, size, and shape.
-See `?wasserstein_metric`, `?squared_wass_aprox`, and `?squared_wass_decomp`.
+See `?wasserstein_metric`, `?squared_wass_aprox`, and `?squared_wass_decomp`, as well as the accompanying paper Schefzik et al. (2020).

-### Two-Sample Testing
+### Testing for differences between two distributions

-This package provides two testing procedures using the 2-Wasserstein distance to test whether two distributions F_A and F_B given in the form of samples are different ba specifically testing the null hypothesis H0: F_A = F_B against the alternative hypothesis H1: F_A != F_B.
+The `waddR` package provides two testing procedures using the 2-Wasserstein distance to test whether two distributions given in the form of samples are different by specifically testing the null hypothesis of no difference against the alternative hypothesis that the two distributions are different.

-The first, semi-parametric (SP), procedure uses a test based on permutations combined with a generalized pareto distribution approximation to estimate small pvalues accurately.
+The first, semi-parametric (SP), procedure uses a permutation-based test combined with a generalized Pareto distribution approximation to estimate small p-values accurately.

-The second procedure (ASY) uses a test based on asymptotic theory which is valid only if the samples can be assumed to come from continuous distributions.
+The second procedure uses a test based on asymptotic theory (ASY) which is valid only if the samples can be assumed to come from continuous distributions.

-See the documentation of the function \code{?wasserstein.test} for more details.
+See `?wasserstein.test` for more details.

-### Single Cell Test:
+### Testing for differences between two distributions in the context of single-cell RNA sequencing data:

-The waddR package provides an adaptation of the semi-parametric testing procedure based on the 2-Wasserstein distance which is specifically tailored to identify differential distributions in single-cell RNA-seqencing (scRNA-seq) data.
-In particular, a two-stage (TS) approach has been implemented that takes account of the specific nature of scRNA-seq data by separately testing for differential proportions of zero gene expression (using a logistic regression model) and differences in non-zero gene expression (using the semi-parametric 2-Wasserstein distance-based test) between two conditions.
+The `waddR` package provides an adaptation of the semi-parametric testing procedure based on the 2-Wasserstein distance which is specifically tailored to identify differential distributions in single-cell RNA-seqencing (scRNA-seq) data.
+In particular, a two-stage (TS) approach is implemented that takes account of the specific nature of scRNA-seq data by separately testing for differential proportions of zero gene expression (using a logistic regression model) and differences in non-zero gene expression (using the semi-parametric 2-Wasserstein distance-based test) between two conditions.

-See the documentation of the Single Cell testing function `?wasserstein.sc` and the test for zero expression levels `?testZeroes` for more details.
+See `?wasserstein.sc` and `?testZeroes` for more details.

 ## Documentation